TECHNICAL EDUCATION (Tech Ed)

 Need to Hold Red Seal Certification

-Qualified applicants may apply clicking "apply online" below.
+Qualified applicants may apply by clicking "apply online" below.

 Note: In accordance with the Criminal Record Review Act, all successful applicants will be required to consent to a Criminal Record search prior to employment.
 Only those persons selected for interviews will be contacted.
 To all others, thank you your interest.